Menu

 Class Teacher - Mrs Savage

-Teaching Assistants - Mrs Hutton and Mrs Wilson
+Teaching Assistant - Mrs Hutton

 We would like to warmly welcome you to Hedgehog Class.
 On our web page, you will find information about our class as well as all of our super learning.